A Unified Inference Framework for Multiple Imputation Using Martingales: Conclusion

 \section{Conclusion}

-This paper establishes a unified martingale representation of the MI estimators of the ACE which invokes the wild bootstrap inference for consistent variance estimation.
-The simulation results indicate the good finite sample performance of the proposed method when MI adopts different full sample estimators including the outcome regression, IPW, AIPW and matching estimators.
+This paper establishes a unified inference framework for multiple imputation using martingale which invokes the wild bootstrap inference for consistent variance estimation.
+Our framework allows a wide class of asymptotically linear full sample estimators.
+We demonstrate its utility in estimating the ACE with missing values.
+The simulation results indicate the good finite sample performance of the proposed method when MI adopts different full sample estimators including the outcome regression, IPW, AIPW, and matching estimators.
 Our framework works well when the missing mechanism is either MAR or MNAR.

 Our framework can also be extended in the following directions.
 First, multiple imputation was originated for survey data, which often contain design weights (or sample weights) to account for sample selection.
-If sampling weights are non-informative, the sample data follow the population model and therefore the imputation can be done by ignoring sampling weights; whereas, if sampling weights are informative, the sample data distribution is different from the population model, and therefore imputation must take into account sampling weights.
+If sampling weights are non-informative, the sample data follow the population model, and therefore the imputation can be done by ignoring sampling weights; whereas, if sampling weights are informative, the sample data distribution is different from the population model, and therefore imputation must take into account sampling weights.
 The full Bayesian imputation is difficult (if not impossible) to implement in this case.
-To mitigate this problem, \citet{kim2017note} proposed an approximate Bayesian computation technique, which can be used for multiple imputation in complex sampling.
+To mitigate this problem, \citet{kim2017note} and \citet{wang2018approximate} proposed an approximate Bayesian computation technique, which can be used for multiple imputation in complex sampling.
 It would be interesting to extend the martingale representation to this setting in our future work.
 Second, in the current work, we assume that the imputer's model and the analyst's model are the same and are correctly specified. \citet{xie2017dissecting} argued that the uncongeniality of the imputer's model and the analyst's model is the rule but not an exception.
 Their findings suggest that even both models are correctly specified, if the imputation model is more saturate than the analysis model, the standard MI inference may be invalid.
 In future work, we will extend our framework to this setting for consistent inference allowing uncongeniality.